colinbdclark/mfa-thesis/annotated-bibliography.md

 ## Galloway, Alexander. _The Interface Effect_.
 Cambridge: Polity Press, 2012.
 Print.

-## Grusin, Richard, ed. _The Nonhuman Turn_.
+## Bennett, Jane.
+"Systems and Things."
+Grusin, Richard, ed. _The Nonhuman Turn_.
 Minneapolis: University of Minnesota Press, 2015.
 Print.

+Bennett mediates between object-oriented ontology's emphasis on materialism and the essential "differential" or distance between objects, and Deleuze and Guattari's more systems-oriented concept of "assemblages" or networks of intensities, affects, and interactions.
+Bennett proposes a model where even otherwise apparently intangible, empheral assemblages such as poetry (or in my case, computer programs) can have a body and agency.

 ## Hansen, Mark. _Bodies in Code_.
 New York: Routledge, 2006.

-## Hansen, Mark. _Feed-forward: On the Future of Twenty-first-century Media.
-Chicago: University of Chicago Press, 2015.

 ## Hess, Felix. _Light as Air_.
 Heidelberg: Velag Kehrer, 2001.
 Print.